 Future careers, post-grad opportunities

 As a graduate, you will have the foundation to succeed at top graduate programs in business, accounting, and law.
 You will also be poised to enter a variety of fields, including public accounting, private or nonprofit organizations, internal auditing, and government accounting.
-Recent graduates hold titles such as financial analyst, financial manager, commercial lending officer, credit analyst, and certified management accountant, among others.
+Accounting graduates often begin their career in national and regional public accounting firms and major corporations.
+Many Bryant graduates receive job offers as early as the summer before their senior year, after completing an internship.

 Among Bryant’s Accounting faculty are a retired Big Four partner, and others who have had successful careers in Big Four and regional accounting firms, major corporations, small businesses, and government.
 In addition to being accomplished professionals, they maintain the highest academic qualifications and regularly publish in scholarly and professional journals.